 Yours is a very good question and a popular one faced by many realtors.
 In our seminar, "Real Estate and Business Solutions for your Foreign Clients," we addressed this very issue.
 Generally, the U.S. immigration law does not provide legal status on the basis of a real estate purchase alone.
 However, it does permit an investment in a U.S. business enterprise as a basis for visa status.
 Thus for example, while the purchase of an undeveloped land, or a house for your own residence, may not qualify, investing in a condominium project may qualify.

 Further, there are several business visa categories and each one has its own requirements.
 In order to determine which one is best for your client, it is important to consult with an experienced immigration attorney.Back to Immigration FAQs

 The approval of your brother's petition is the first step to adjusting your status.
 The approval merely signifies the validity of your familial relationship with your brother.
 It does not grant you any status.
 As for the next step, you must apply to adjust your status.
 To be eligible for this, among other requirements, your brother's petition must reach its "priority date."
 You can monitor the priority date of your petition at the U.S. Department of State visa bulletin.
-Our newsletter provides a link to that website.
-To discuss alternative options, please consult with an experienced immigration attorney.
-You are also welcome to call us to discuss your matter in detail.Back to Immigration FAQs
+To discuss alternative options, please consult with an experienced immigration attorney from NeJame Law.Back to Immigration FAQs

 My brother lives in the UK with his wife and children.
 He owns and manages a business.
 He would like to invest in the US and possibly relocate here.
 He is looking into investing in real estate.
 But he has been told that he must invest half a million dollars for the EB-5 Visa?
 Is there any other option?